Baker's Cyst Popliteal Cyst

 - MRI imaging is becoming the imaging modality of choice in many centres.

-The treatment for a Baker's cyst depends on the underlying cause.
+Baker's cyst treatment depends on the underlying cause.

 - If the cyst is asymptomatic, no treatment may be necessary.
 Spontaneous resolution is common, particularly in younger age groups.
 It may, however, take 10-20 months.